perdy/health-check/README.rst

 Django Status
 =============

-:Version: 0.1.0
+:Version: 1.0.0
-:Status: final
+:Status: Production/Stable
 :Author: José Antonio Perdiguero López

 Django Status is a application for Django projects that provides an API to check the status of some parts and some utilities like ping requests.

 Quick start
 ===========